ngerritsen/wecodetheweb-hexo/source/_posts/improving-code-quality-using-eslint.md

 ## Recommended rules

 When you are just starting out, start by extending the recommended rules like we just did.
 Why?
-Because you might not be able to select all the rules that you might need by yourself and you might not have developed a clear code style yet.
+Because you will get lost in all the possible rules if you try to select your own set.

 > If the config file is empty, no rules will be applied.
 Only syntax errors will make ESLint error.
 If you extend a set of rules, all rules you define yourself will override those from the set.